eps0003/kag-sync/README.md

 #include "Sync.as"
 #include "SerializableObjects.as"

-// Everything in your mod must use the `shared` keyword, otherwise, casting will have issues shared class Foo : Serializable
+// Use the `shared` keyword everywhere so casting objects works correctly shared class Foo : Serializable
 {
     string name;

-    // This constructor is used when instantiating on the server, and internally the default Foo() constructor is used when instantiating on the client
+    // This constructor is used when instantiating on the server Foo(string name)
-    Foo(string name)
     {
         this.name = name;